 If you’ve accidentally bought a PS4 game or regret hitting that purchase button, then our guide will tell you exactly what you need to do to get a refund from the PlayStation Store.
 Luckily, with most of the content you purchase via the PlayStation Network, you don’t have to live with the consequences of your actions.
 Instead, you can pretty easily request a refund to your account, which you can then use to fund your next (hopefully more calculated) game purchase.
 For more information, you can view Sony’s official store cancellation policy.

 How to get a refund from the PlayStation Store

-In order to get a refund from the PlayStation Store on a purchase you’ve made – whether it be for a game, season pass, DLC, or PlayStation Video title – you need to have made the digital purchase in the last 14 days.
-Additionally, you cannot have started downloading it on your PlayStation 4 or other system.
+To get a refund from the PlayStation Store on a purchase you’ve made – whether it be for a game, season pass, DLC, or PlayStation Video title – you need to have made the digital purchase within the last 14 days.
+Additionally, you cannot have started downloading it on your PlayStation 4 or other PlayStation device.